 antenna but a modestly-sized road sign or another vehicle is always enough to do the job.

 It's worth noting that radar from behind is largely a non-issue, a subject well documented in Radar from Behind: The Real Story.
-Although some radars offer Same Lane mode and can read targets traveling in the same direction as
+Although some radar models offer Same Lane mode and can read targets traveling in the same direction as

 the rolling cruiser, the feature is only effective at fairly short range and then only in the near absence of other traffic.
 This makes detecting radar to the rear more of a novelty than a useful feature.